Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 ///

-/// IMPLEMENTATION NOTE: An existing test `registry_op_strategies_cover_all_operators`
+/// NOTE: This test ALREADY EXISTS as `registry_op_strategies_cover_all_operators`

 #[test]

-fn every_registry_operator_has_llvm_handler() {
+fn registry_op_strategies_cover_all_operators() {

 for type_def in BUILTIN_TYPES {